Skip to contents

 memc_sensfun

-Given a memc model configuration, estimate the local effect of certain parameters on selected sensitivity variables by calculating a matrix of so-called sensitivity functions based on FME::sensFun.
+Given a MEMC model configuration, estimate the local effect of certain parameters on selected sensitivity variables by calculating a matrix of so-called sensitivity functions based on FME::sensFun.

-sens_out <- memc_sensfunc(config = MEND_model,
+sens_out <- memc_sensfunc(config = MEND_config,

 t = seq(0, 365),

-pars = c("V_d" = 3.0e+00,"V_p" = 1.4e+01,"V_m" = 2.5e-01))
+x = c("V_d" = 3.0e+00,"V_p" = 1.4e+01,"V_m" = 2.5e-01))

 Take a look at the results.